MiCA Regulation – CASP license in EU

 Prepare for MiCA CASP License application

 For current VASP license holders we recommend to approach MiCA in stages, to secure the high level specialists time allocations for a balanced approach.
-Our track-record with 500+ VASP licenses since the birth of EU crypto regulations and 30+ in-house professional background AML specialists can be at your disposal.
+Our track record with 500+ VASP licenses since the birth of EU crypto regulations and 30+ in-house professional background AML specialists can be at your disposal.
 We’d be glad to support your VASP company with the preparation of a successful MiCA CASP license application and the associated legal documentation.

 • STAGE 1: ANALYSIS Enterprise Wide Risk Assessment (EWRA)